 FIELDS: Industrial Organization, Economics of Innovation, International Trade.

-"Industry Dynamics of Offshoring: The Case of Hard Disk Drives," American Economic Journal: Microeconomics, forthcoming.
+"Industry Dynamics of Offshoring: The Case of Hard Disk Drives," American Economic Journal: Microeconomics, 10:1 (February 2018), 67–101.
+[Video by AEA's Diana Schoder].
 This paper uncovers a novel pattern of offshoring dynamics in a high-tech industry, and proposes a structural model to explain it.
 Specifically, the hard disk drive industry (1976–98) witnessed massive waves of entry, exit, and the relocation of manufacturing plants to low-cost countries, in which shakeouts occurred predominantly among home firms and almost all survivors were offshore firms.
 I build and estimate a dynamic offshoring game with entry/exit to measure the benefits and costs of offshoring, investigate the relationship between offshoring and market structure, and assess the impacts of hypothetical government interventions.

-"Estimating the Innovator’s Dilemma: Structural Analysis of Creative Destruction in the Hard Disk Drive Industry, 1981–1998," the Journal of Political Economy, forthcoming (June 2017).
+"Estimating the Innovator’s Dilemma: Structural Analysis of Creative Destruction in the Hard Disk Drive Industry, 1981–1998," the Journal of Political Economy, 125:3 (June 2017), 798–847.
+[SSRN working paper version].
 This paper studies strategic industry dynamics of creative destruction in which firms and technologies experience turnover.
 Theories predict cannibalization between existing and new products delays incumbents’ innovation, whereas preemptive motives accelerate it.
 Incumbents’ cost (dis)advantage relative to that of entrants would further reinforce these tendencies.
-To empirically assess these three forces, I develop and estimate a dynamic oligopoly model using a unique panel dataset of hard disk drive (HDD) manufacturers (1981–98).
+To empirically assess these three forces, I develop and estimate a dynamic oligopoly model using a unique panel data set of hard disk drive (HDD) manufacturers (1981–98).
 The results suggest that despite strong preemptive motives and a substantial cost advantage over entrants, cannibalization makes incumbents reluctant to innovate, which can explain at least 57% of the incumbent-entrant innovation gap.
 I then assess hypothetical policy interventions concerning broad patents and license fees, and find the industry’s welfare trajectory difficult to outperform.